-Why does my print not look right?
+Why does my print look different than the screen?

 This is one of the more common questions we get at JSchoolTech and the reasons for issues with printing can come from a variety of sources.

 If the issue is with your images, you will want to read our FAQ on Resolution.